 6. The initial acceptance of the breakup, if it happens early in the process of grieving, can feel rather like a surrender.
 But as time goes by this feeling or state of mind can become more substantial, as both of you begin to grasp that you must stay away from each other, because this anguish is simply not good for you.

-7. In order to move forward in the process of grieving and eventual healing, feelings of hope must be redirected from the belief that you can salvage the relationship all by yourself to the belief, that you could be doing just fine without your “ex man”.
+7. In order to move forward in the process of getting to know how to get over a breakup, grieving and eventual healing, feelings of hope must be redirected from the belief that you can salvage the relationship all by yourself to the belief, that you could be doing just fine without your “ex man”.

 Breakups can be perceived as a sort of emotional amputation, and grieving is necessary.
 Grieving a relationship is not easy, especially in the beginning.